“Canada’s best-known voice of dissent.” — CBC

 Remember that most stores can easily order books they don’t currently have in stock.

 Maude Barlow is the bestselling author of 20 books.
 She sits on the board of Food & Water Watch, the Global Alliance for the Rights of Nature, and is a councillor with the World Future Council.
 She served as senior water advisor to the UN General Assembly and was a leader in the campaign to have water recognized as a human right.
-She is the recipient of the Right Livelihood Award and current chancellor of Brescia University.
+She is the recipient of fourteen honorary doctorates, the Right Livelihood Award and is the current chancellor of Brescia University.
 She lives in Ottawa, Ontario.

 Published: March 2022